1. Purpose

 5.1 The RACGP will consider cases of involuntary withdrawal on a case-by-case basis.
 The decision to withdraw a Registrar from a Training Program is subject to this policy, at the RACGP’s sole discretion.

-5.2 The RACGP may withdraw a Registrar from their Training Program on the following grounds:
+5.2 The RACGP may withdraw a Registrar from the Training Program, including but not limited to, on the following grounds:

 -